RV Life: Surf Trip up the West Coast

 Doheny State Beach is a good spot to bring the family, relax and hit the waves.
 On a nice weekend this beach can get real busy but it’s a relaxed atmosphere.
 A big highlight of this spot is often the water color will turn emerald green and is absolute paradise.

 It’s known for being on TV and for being a very affluent small town in Southern California, but the beaches here are TOP NOTCH!
 They offer everything from a relaxing atmosphere, tide pooling, excellent snorkeling, to great waves to ride.
 Much like any surfing town in So-Cal, it’s comprised of many small beaches so you’ll want do your research on the current wave status and what you’re looking to accomplish to figure out which specific area you want to visit.
 Our favorite spot is called Wood’s Cove.
 It’s a very family friendly area with a wide variety of things to do.

 This is one of the most famous surfing/bodyboarding/skimboarding spots in the world because of the freakishly large waves it produces (google image the wedge).
 I’ve been lucky enough to bodyboard this incredible place and been even luckier to be a spectator as some of the top riders in the world paddle out while a 25 ft wall of water is about to come crashing down on them.

 It probably goes without saying that it’s not a place for beginners.
-More importantly is that the locals and pros are very hostile to people who don’t play by the rules and I’ve seen fights break out here.
+More importantly, locals and pros are very hostile to people who don’t play by the rules and I’ve seen fights break out here.
 But on a day where there are mid-sized waves, someone who has an intermediate skill level can have the time of their life being tossed in the air by this massive shore break.